gpoore/randassign/README.rst

     make(texfile='<tex_file>', <kwargs>)

 The ``make()`` function accepts the following keyword arguments.
-Note that all paths (all ``*dir`` keywords) are interpreted relative to the LaTeX file's directory, rather than relative to the current working directory.
+Note that all paths (including all ``*dir`` keywords) are interpreted relative to the LaTeX file's directory, rather than relative to the current working directory.
 This ensures that LaTeX functions smoothly and does not attempt to write to directories outside the document directory and its subdirectories.
 Absolute paths may be used when this behavior is not desired.

 Unix-style paths with forward slashes, and with leading ``~`` expanding to the user's home directory, will work under all systems, including Windows.